-- A. Bargaining unit members may be eligible for compensatory time accrual at the discretion of the Police Chief (or Designee) for participating in required educational and/or required training activities, special projects, and/or events.
-In addition, members are eligible to convert any overtime hours to compensatory time, subject to the following: - i.
+(a) Bargaining unit members may be eligible for compensatory time accrual at the discretion of the Police Chief (or Designee) for participating in required educational and/or required training activities, special projects, and/or events.
+In addition, members are eligible to convert any overtime hours to compensatory time, subject to the following:

+- i.
 All compensatory time will be earned/accrued at the rate of one and a half (1.5) times for each one (1) hour worked [in quarter (0.25) increments] and with a maximum accrual cap of two hundred forty (240) hours. - ii.
 When a member's compensatory time accrual balance reaches two hundred forty (240) hours, the member is no longer eligible to accrue compensatory time until the accrual balance falls below one hundred ninety-five (195) hours.
 The member is also required to schedule and use a minimum of forty-six (46) compensatory time hours within the next one hundred eighty (180) days. - iii.
 In the event the member fails to schedule and take a minimum of forty-six (46) compensatory hours during the one hundred eighty (180) day period, dates will be scheduled by a Command Staff member and required to be taken as scheduled. - iv.
-Reasonable compensatory time requests of one (1) day that are denied for operational reasons will be considered for payout up to three (3) times during each fiscal year. - B. A bargaining unit member who is promoted to a position outside of the Police Captains' bargaining unit, or who separates from employment will be paid the balance of all unused compensatory time at his/her last hourly base rate of pay in the Police Captains' rank.
+Reasonable compensatory time requests of one (1) day that are denied for operational reasons will be considered for payout up to three (3) times during each fiscal year. - v.
+Members are prohibited from using compensatory time for the same hours that the member also is actively performing work for the City (exclusive of off-duty details).

+(b) A bargaining unit member who is promoted to a position outside of the Police Officers & Detectives bargaining unit, or who separates from employment, will be paid the balance of all unused compensatory time at his/her last hourly base rate of pay in the Police Officers' or Police Detectives' rank.